 Certain coverage and benefits that are standard from Chubb are not always available from other companies without paying more than you would for a regular policy.
 For instance, your Chubb home insurance will cover extended replacement cost, so even if the cost to repair or rebuild your home exceeds your policy limit, you’re still covered.
 Alternately, you can opt to take a cash settlement instead of having your home rebuilt.
 Chubb will also pay for living arrangements that meet your daily living standards while your home is being repaired or rebuilt.

 Chubb Insurance boasts relatively few customer complaints for a company of its size.
 Chubb also has an AM Best rating of A++ (Superior), putting it ahead of competitors on our list for financial stability.
-It ranks in the top five for claims service based on the J.D.
-Power 2019 U.S. Home Insurance Study.
+It ranked in the top five for claims service based on the J.D.
+Power 2020 U.S. Home Insurance Study.
 If you’re insuring high-value properties and vehicles, Chubb may be your best choice for coverage.

 Best for Financial Stability: State Farm